thebrubaker/vue-lantern/README.md

 # Vue Lantern

-> A project setup for building large-scale vue.js applications.
+> A project template for building large vue.js applications.
 Many useful tools built in, but totally flexible to use or replace what you don't like or don't need.

 ## Features